dirkkelly/dirkkelly/content/collapse/preparing-for-life-under-a-declining-empire.md

 ---
 title: Preparing for Life Under a Declining Empire
+subtitle: Solidarity is the key to survival, and your community is the key to solidarity.
+Building community together is how we replace the unjust systems which oppress us.
 date: 2018-07-15 14:37:14 +0000
-description: Solidarity is the key to survival, and your community is the key to solidarity.
 tags:
 - collapse
 - america